 Understanding where addiction comes from helps provide perspective if you’re concerned about a loved one who suffers from addiction.

 It expands your paradigm and casts new light on why your loved one might be battling addiction.
-Perhaps most importantly, understanding causes of addiction can help create empathy for your addicted loved one, which goes far in facilitating recovery.
+Perhaps most importantly, understanding the causes of addiction can help create empathy for your addicted loved one, which goes far in facilitating recovery.

 Unfortunately, most people don’t understand how or why someone might become an addict.
 It’s clearly not something most people would choose for themselves.
 In previous centuries, some people assumed that addicts simply had poor willpower and loose morals.